1. What is Wisconsin Foreign LLC Registration?

 commonly known as a Certificate of Authority.

-2. When is Wisconsin foreign LLC registration required?
+2. When is Wisconsin Foreign LLC registration required?

-Wisconsin law requires a foreign LLC to register if it is considered to be transacting business in Wisconsin.
+Wisconsin law requires a Foreign LLC to register if it is considered to be transacting business in Wisconsin.
 While Wisconsin statutes do not provide an exhaustive definition, the following ongoing activities typically create a registration obligation:

 - Maintaining an office, warehouse, storefront, or other physical place of business in Wisconsin